 When Spain colonized Mexico and Latin America, adobo marinades took on the flavors of the new locations, which is why Mexican adobo tastes different than Puerto Rican adobo which might different than adobo from other Caribbean locations.
 It all depends on local ingredients and tastes.

-The Adobo seasoning you find in stores is filled with spices but isn't "spicy" hot.
+The Latin American Adobo seasoning you find in stores is filled with spices but isn't "spicy" hot.
 The seasoning recipe is the perfect all-purpose seasoning.

 What is Adobo Seasoning Used For?

 Adobo seasoning works as either a dry rub or a wet marinade.
 The spice mix can be combined with olive oil, bitter orange juice, vinegar or lime juice to make a paste for any kind of meat, poultry or fish.
-You can also use the adobo seasoning for beans, vegetables, stews, and other dishes.
+You can also use adobo seasoning for beans, taco seasoning, vegetables, stews, and other dishes.
+It can cut down on prep time and add flavor to essentially any dish!

 You may have also seen a Mexican adobo sauce in the store.
 It's a bright red paste, often sold as chipotle peppers in adobo sauce.
 This sauce is the wet version of adobo seasoning with the addition of ground chilies and vinegar.
-If you want to add a bit of tangy heat to any dish, put a bit of adobo sauce in it.
+If you want to add a bit of tangy heat to any dish, put a bit of adobo sauce in it rather than reaching for the red pepper or ground black pepper.

 Here's a tip: If you buy a can and don't use it all, chop the peppers up in the sauce and freeze it in tablespoon-sized portions for use anytime.

-There are several commercial adobo seasoning blends available; Goya makes one that you can find in almost any grocery store.
-Or you might try your hand at mixing up your own version of this Latin seasoning mix.
+There are several commercial adobo seasoning blends available; the Goya adobo seasoning can be found in almost any grocery store.
+Or you might try your hand at mixing up homemade adobo seasoning to make your own version of this Latin seasoning mix.

 This post was originally published on June 27, 2019.